Courses

 Block B

-6 ECTS – prof. RNDr.
-Jiří Witzany, Ph.D.
+6 ECTS – Ing.
+Lucie Andreisová, Ph.D.

-3 ECTS – doc.
-Ing.
-Mgr.
-Petr Mazouch, Ph.D.
+3 ECTS – prof. Ing.
+Jaroslav Wagner, Ph.D.

-The students is expected to obtain skills needed to carrying out an individual project integrating their knowledge of the theories, models and teaching approaches from courses of the master programme with practical implications.
+The students are expected to obtain skills needed to carry out an individual project integrating their knowledge of the theories, models and teaching approaches from courses of the master programme with practical implications.
 Students are recommended to work on case studies, analyse and reflect on various topics on finance and accounting, and develop analytical, creative and implementation skills.
-The course provides students with the methodology necessary for the conceptual and formal completion of project.
+The course provides students with the methodology necessary for the conceptual and formal completion of a project.
 During the semester, students will improve their presentation skills and will be able to defend their ideas.

 24 ECTS + 6 ECTS (Project)